seabeya/tech-stack/go/README.md

 <br>

-You can also use the business logic functions inside anonymous functions to keep the business logic cleaner:
+We can also put the business logic function inside an anonymous function to keep the business logic itself clean:

 > ```go
 > func main() {